enockseth/digikar-qgis.github.io/docs/index.md

 The workshop is open to members of the [Leibniz Institute for Regional Geography](https://leibniz-ifl.de) and the [DigiKAR project](https://digikar.eu).

+!!! info "Registration"
     **Registration is mandatory for all participants, see [#Registration](#registration)**.
 Full time participation is highly advised as the individual parts of the workshop build on each other.

 ## 📝 Details